PhilCG/my-git/my-snake/readme.txt

-try your best and have a good meal!
+try your best and have a good meal !